-After all, India is one big sugar bowl!
+After all, India is one big sugar bowl of celebrations!

-A peek into the ensemble of Indian Sweets
+A peek into an ensemble of Indian Sweets

-Some of these are popular Indian desserts while others are traditional sweets and desserts prepared in Indian homes on special occasions.
+Some of the sweets in this post are popular Indian desserts, while others are traditional sweets and desserts prepared in Indian homes on special occasions like deepavali and navaratri.

-This write-up also has a combination of vegan Indian sweets, healthy sweets, and gluten-friendly sweets catering to a wide range of our readers.
+This write-up also is a nice mix of healthy vegan Indian sweets, as well as gluten-friendly sweets, thus catering to a wide range of our readers.

 Beyond the cliche of Jamuns and Jalebis

-We Indians love Gulab Jamuns and Jalebis.
-There is no doubt about that.
 For that matter, we love sweets in every shape and size.
+Isn’t it?

-However, these two have gained so much prominence over the years, that I felt that the traditional sweets of India have slipped into oblivion.
+However, these Jamuns and Jalebis have gained so much prominence over the years, that sometimes I feel that the traditional sweets of India have slipped into oblivion.
+The good old deepavali sweets like adhirasam, boondi ladoo et al. Yum Yum…

-So, without wasting much time, let us take you on a delicious journey from one corner of India to the other in this festive season!
+So, without much ado further, let us take you on a delicious journey from one corner of India to the other, this festive season to give you ideas for the deepavali sweets.

 Traditional Sweets and Desserts of India